Self-employed but not currently working or earning

 are engaged in carrying on your business (for example looking for more work, doing administrative tasks).
 But if

-per week in 2019/20), the benefits authority may question whether your self-employment was genuine.
-Get advice
+per week from July 2022), the benefits authority may question whether your self-employment was genuine.
+Get

 From 24th July 2018 onwards if your business ends you continue to be treated as self-employed in a similar way to a worker while you are registered as unemployed.